mta1124-1629472/MSI-SCEWIN-GUI/.github/README.md

 - **MSI Center** installed (for SCEWIN tools)
 - **Python 3.7+** with tkinter support
 - **Administrator privileges** (recommended for BIOS operations)
-- **rapidfuzz** library for fuzzy search functionality

 ## Troubleshooting

 ### SCEWIN Not Found

-If you see "SCEWIN not found" errors:

 1. Ensure MSI Center is properly installed
 2. Check the installation paths in "Check SCEWIN Status"